TatianaOsipova/rsschool-cv/cv.md

 # Work experience

-I'm in the process of learning
+I'm in the process of learning.

 # Languages